tbosch/jasmine-ui/README.md

 Functions
 -----------

-#### `describeUi(suiteName, pageUrl, callback)`
+#### `jasmineui.loadUi(pageUrl, [utilityScriptUrls], callback)`
-Creates a jasmine suite for the given page.
-For all specs contained in this suite first the page will be loaded and then the spec will be injected into that page and executed there.
+Loads the given page and executes the given callback in it.
+For all specs contained within the callback first the page will be loaded and then the spec and utilityScripts will be injected into that page and executed there.
 This includes all `beforeEach` and `afterEach` callbacks that are defined in this suite or parent suites.

 See `test/ui/baseFunctionalitySpec.js` for an example.

 #### `beforeLoad(callback)`
 Creates a callback that will be executed right before the `DOMContentLoaded` event.
 By this,